Jonathan-Eid/gettem/README.md

 3. ##### Create API Token for the Frontend

-- Navigate to your strapi instad @ localhost:1337
+- Navigate to your strapi instance @ localhost:1337
 - Create your admin account
 - Navigate to Settings > API Tokens as shown below: